Commercial Building Management: What a Building Management Company Does

 How to Choose the Right Building Management Company

-• Specialization: Look for a firm with experience managing properties similar to yours, whether multifamily, mixed-use, or commercial.
+• Specialization: Look for a firm with experience managing properties similar to yours—whether multifamily, mixed-use, or commercial.

-When Is It Time to Hire a Building Management Company?
+When to Hire a Building Management Company

 • You own multiple units or a large-scale building